Spinal Cord Injury Lawyer in Fort Worth

 - Surgical procedures to repair herniated discs and broken vertebrae, remove bone fragments and foreign objects from the spinal column, and install rods, plates, and screws to help stabilize vertebrae

 After the stabilization of a spinal cord injury, the treatment focus shifts to rehabilitation to help redevelop physical skills and prevent and reduce secondary complications of a spinal cord injury and resulting disabilities.
-Long-term treatment may include:
+Long-term treatment of spinal injuries may include:

 - Medications to help reduce the risk of and to treat the symptoms of secondary complications such as loss of muscle tone, spasms, bowel and bladder control issues, blood clots, hypotension and hypertension, respiratory infections, and loss of sexual function and sensitivity